 If your business accepts credit or debit cards, you can be a part of the solution.

-Every time your customers pay with a credit or debit card, IMPACT allocates a portion of the processing profits back to Global Green’s Food Waste Recovery Program.
+Every time your customers pay with a credit or debit card, IMPACT allocates a portion of the processing profits back to Global Green’s Food Waste Recovery Program, and IMPACT ensures your satisfaction with an Ironclad Commitment.

 Minimum effort.
 Maximum IMPACT.